 - CBD does not affect gastrointestinal transit, and;

 - CBD does not alter psychomotor or psychological functions.

 - Chronic use and high doses of up to 1500 mg per day have been repeatedly shown to be well tolerated by humans.

 That being said, let’s take a look at some studies done on humans that did find side effects associated with the use of CBD.

 One Dutch study that compared adverse effects of three different strains of medicinal cannabis, found that all strains, including the high-CBD strain, produced “fatigue”.
 Since the low-CBD strains produced the same side effect, we can’t be sure that fatigue was specifically CBD’s side effect, but we can’t rule it out either.

-A study that was done in 1980 that looked at the effects of chronic CBD-use on healthy volunteers and epileptic patients.
-4 out of 8 epileptic patients remained completely free of convulsive crises, and 3 out of partially improved their condition.
+A study that was done in 1980 looked at the effects of chronic CBD use on healthy volunteers and epileptic patients.
+4 out of 8 epileptic patients remained completely free of convulsive crises, and 3 partially improved their condition.
 The only side-effect reported by 3 healthy volunteers and 4 epileptic patients was sleepiness/drowsiness.